cskinner74/subcompare/README.md

 Schedule subcompare to run after the sublist3r scan.

-Additionally, I've added the ability to launch sublist3r from within subcompare with the --domain flag.
+Additionally, I've added the ability to run sublist3r from within subcompare with the --domain flag.
 The sublist3r output goes to the newfile, then the main script runs.
+Sublist3r must be installed on the system for this to work properly, as it's called as a module.